dnroot/angular-color-interpolator/README.md

 }
 ```

+## Installation

+Install with the cli

+    bower install angular-color-interpolator
+      -- or --
+    npm install angular-color-interpolator

+Import in the html

+    <script src="/bower_components/angular-color-interpolator/release/angular-color-interpolator.min.js"></script>

+Add as a module of your Angular.JS app

+    angular.module('my.app', ['ngColorInterpolator']);

 ## Usage
 * `lighten(color, factor)` - color being a hex or rgb color, factory being 0.1 for 10%, 0.2 for 20%, and so on.
 Will lighten the color by that factor.
 * `darken(color, factor)` - inverse of lighten